There are two ways you can terminate an employee.

 Note: If there are any unfinalised pay run for the employee, you will not be able to terminate until those pay runs have been finalised.

-*Note: Regarding HELP payments on termination, as per the ATO, when working out Marginal Tax Rates you do not withhold any amount for:
+With regard to study and training loan payments withheld on termination, as per the ATO, when working out Marginal Tax Rates you do not withhold any amount for:

 - Financial Supplement debts.